Start here

 • The machine behaves predictably

-• Intentional movement of a single coffee between structural bands
+• Moving a coffee between structural bands

-• Systematic drum speed variation
+• Drum speed variation

-• Temperature modulation mid-roast
+• Temperature modulation

 • Multi-variable experiments